WWF No Mercy (video game): Development

 The game was first announced in early 2000.
 A playable demo version was exhibited at that year's E3 event, showcasing various playable wrestlers and the arena for the WWF's SmackDown! show.
 A companion title for the handheld Game Boy Color was also announced, which would allow players to utilize the Transfer Pak to import points earned in the portable game to spend on rewards in the Nintendo 64 version's SmackDown Mall, as well as featuring a special storyline path that players could play through in Championship Mode.
 However, the companion handheld game was cancelled and the Transfer Pak features were subsequently dropped from the Nintendo 64 version.

 Soon after release, an issue with the initial line of game cartridges was reported in which players' save data could and would inexplicably be erased at any time.
 Initially, THQ recommended that players reset their cartridge to factory defaults to fix the issue.
 When players still reported issues, the company eventually instituted a recall program where those affected by the glitch would be able to exchange their copy of the game for a fixed one.
+Due to the fixed copies only being available through the exchange program, these cartridges are exceedingly rare and are often sold for hundreds of dollars.
 The second European version also removed visible blood.